 Restore Impaired Vision

 Excess fatty deposits and sagging skin on the upper eyelids can project/descend and impair a person’s full range of vision.
 By removing this tissue in excess, the visual fields can be returned to normal, improving function.
 Depending on the degree of visual impairment, upper blepharoplasty may be considered an effort to restore vision and thus function and may be considered a covered procedure by some insurance plans.

 A. The incision for upper eyelid surgery is placed within the natural crease of the eyelid so that no scar will be noticeable while awake.
 The incision for lower eyelid surgery may be inconspicuously placed just below the lashes to remove excess skin, or an incision hidden within the interior surface of the lower lid may be used to remove and reposition tissue.

 A. Most patients are able to resume work and normal activities about ten days after eyelid surgery.
 Some swelling and bruising may persist for a couple of weeks, but cold compresses will help reduce these side effects.
 Sutures are removed within one week of the day of surgery.

 A. Results from blepharoplasty may be obscured at first due to swelling and bruising, but smooth, more youthful eyelids are generally visible within a few weeks after surgery.
 Incision lines will continue to improve over time and may take up to a year to fully refine.

 A. Results from eyelid surgery will be long lasting as long as the patient maintains a healthy skincare regimen and protects the area from the sun.
 The skin and tissues around the eyes will continue to age naturally.

-Have additional questions about the Eyelid Surgery (Blepharoplasty) procedure?
+Have additional questions about the Eyelid Surgery (Blepharoplasty) in Huntsville, AL procedure?
 Schedule a Consultation with Dr. Knowling for further information.